vngrp/mars-rover-photos-api/README.md

 Hello!

 So nice of you to view this project.
-It contains a realistic example of how my workday may proceed.
+The following is a realistic example of how my workday might play out.
 The on-camera section has screenrecordings of the first hour of programming.
-In this project I find a public API to program with and transform the data to expose new functionality through a new API interface.
+In this project I find a public API to program with and transform the data to expose functionality through a new API interface.

 ## Goal
 For my API, I have chosen the NASA Mars photos.
 There are 855 photos of Mars.
 Each photo contains information about the Rover, and each Rover has information about the cameras on board.
 I want to make this available with REST routes for each rover and each camera.